mozilla-services/qdo/docs/logging.rst

 The following metrics are sent as incrementing counter events.

-queuey.conn_error
-    Sent when there's a connection error reaching the :term:`Queuey` server.

-queuey.conn_ssl_error
-    Sent when there's a SSL error reaching the :term:`Queuey` server.

-queuey.conn_timeout
-    Sent when the connection to the :term:`Queuey` server times out.

 worker.wait_for_jobs
     Sent when a worker has no more messages to process and sits idle.
 Sent once per configured `wait_interval`.